 One tool commonly used to detect drives that might fail is S.M.A.R.T, a self-monitoring system that looks for drive faults.
 A Google study concluded that “SMART parameters alone are unlikely to be useful for predicting individual drive failures.”
 While drives that reported a fault were much more likely to fail than those which didn’t, many drives failed without reporting a fault.

-Since you can’t predict when a drive will fail you should treat your solid state drive as if it could fail tomorrow (because, well, it could).
-Back up data early and often.
+You should treat your solid state drive as if it could fail tomorrow (because, well, it could).
+It helps to watch out for warning signs that your SSD is about to break down and fail .
+In any case, it’s important to back up data early and often.
 I suggest reading our article about the best backup solutions for more information.